veronicalitt/static-veronica/digital-portfolio.md

 **Training**

-I've learned about the Text Encoding Inititative, artificial intelligence, and Indigenous data sovereignty through workshops and modules like DHS@Guelph, DHSI East, and OCAP.
-I also provide DS training opportunities to other scholars, specifically working on McMaster's SSHRC-funded RDM Community Data Toolkits event and Cape Breton University's SSHRC-funded work on culture bearers, where I provide podcast support.
+I've learned about the Text Encoding Inititative, artificial intelligence, and Indigenous data sovereignty through workshops and modules like DH@Guelph, DHSI East, and OCAP.
+I also provide DS training opportunities to other scholars, specifically working on McMaster's SSHRC-funded RDM Community Data Toolkits event.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------